seekerMw02/SeekerScan/README.md

 # Special Announcement

-SeekerScan is free to download and use, but please obey the law.
+SeekerScan is closed source but free to download and use, please obey the law.
 You must treat any illegal behavior with caution, and I will not be responsible for it.